aristov/htmlmodule/readme.md

 <em>work in progress</em>

-The htmlmodule provides web application semantics and functionality of native browser DOM API:
+The htmlmodule provides web application semantics and functionality of native browser DOM API.

 ```js
 const htmlspec = a({